The Heart of the Stone

 Architecture is not merely about beautiful buildings and eye-catching structures.
 Architecture is about creating settings for people's lives and experiences: settings for the current of light, energy, substance and people, who are the very pulse of life.

-The exhibition is developed by Tor Nørretranders
+The exhibition was developed by Tor Nørretranders

 the following contributors >>